vjvasilev95/fhs_project/README.md

 ```
 This will create some categories, put some random pages in them, and assign them randomly to the three users created above.

+## Changes made after the presentation on Monday
+After the feedback received from the presentation, the following changes were added to the project:
+* The ability to change the category's shared state after its creation
+* The need to add your age and gender when registering
+* The option choose whether the engine will search using the user's data (gender and age), or another data, specified by the user
+* Dynamically calculating all the pages' scores while fetching the results from the search.
+* The ability to create categories with the same name (added after Dr. Azzopardi's feedback on the matter)

 ## Built With

 The technologies used for this project are as follows: